Spice and Wolf: Plot

-Spice and Wolfs story revolves around Kraft Lawrence, a 25-year-old traveling merchant who peddles various goods from town to town to make a living in a stylized, fictional world, with a historical setting with European influences.
+Spice and Wolfs story revolves around Kraft Lawrence, a 25-year-old traveling merchant who peddles various goods from town to town to make a living in a fictional world similar to Medieval Europe.
 His main goal in life is to gather enough money to start his own shop, and he already has been traveling for seven years while gaining experience in the trade.
-One night when stopped at the town of Pasloe, he finds in his wagon a beautiful wolf-deity named Holo who is over 600 years old.
-She takes the form of a 15 to 17-year-old girl, except for a wolf's tail and ears.
+One night, while at the town of Pasloe, he finds in his wagon a beautiful wolf-deity named Holo who is over 600 years old.
 She introduces herself as the town's goddess of harvest, who has kept it blessed with good harvests of wheat for many years.
-Holo has experienced increasing isolation and disillusionment at the townpeople's move away from her protection towards their own methods of increasing the harvest.
-She is especially hurt at their forgetting of the promise made between her and a farmer when she arrived in the village and their criticism of her as a "fickle god" for needing to replenish the soil with smaller harvests.
-Because of these changes, she wants to go back to her homeland in the north called Yoitsu; she believes the people have already forsaken her and that she has kept her promise to maintain the good harvests.
-Holo also wants to travel to see how the world has changed while she has remained in one place for many years.
+Holo has experienced increasing isolation and disillusionment at the townpeople's move away from her blessings towards their own methods of increasing the harvest.

+Because of these changes, she wants to go back to her homeland in the north called Yoitsu, which draws parallels to the legendary land of Hyperborea.
+Holo also wants to travel to see how the world has changed while she has remained in Pasloe.
 She manages to bargain her way out of the village by making a deal with Lawrence to take her with him.
 As they travel, her wisdom helps increase his profits, but at the same time, her true nature draws unwanted attention from the Church.
+Meanwhile, the two find themselves slowly developing feelings for each other.